 Discussion of Findings

 The study revealed a low overall prevalence rate of HPV positivity at 12.3% among the 260 subjects, with 87.7% testing negative for HPV.
-The demographic analysis indicated that the largest proportion of participants fell within the 31-35 age group, while the majority exhibited normal cytology (88.5%).
+The demographic analysis indicated that the largest proportion of participants fell please use alternative word for fell within the 31-35 age group, while the majority exhibited normal cytology (88.5%).
 Notably, a significant association was found between HPV types and cytological abnormalities, highlighting the importance of HPV screening in identifying potential cervical lesions.
 The findings underscore the necessity for targeted prevention strategies, including HPV vaccination and integrated screening programs, to enhance cervical health outcomes in the population.

 The demographic analysis of the study participants reveals that the largest proportion (24.2%) falls within the 31-35 age group, followed by the 36-40 age group (20.8%) and the 41-45 age group (19.2%).
 This finding aligns with studies that indicate higher HPV prevalence in women aged 30-39 due to increased sexual activity and exposure to multiple partners (Seyoum et al., 2022).
 The representation of younger women (21-25 years) at only 2.3% suggests a potential gap in awareness and screening among this age group, which is critical since early detection can significantly reduce cervical cancer risk.
 The distribution of subjects across various healthcare facilities shows that FMC Bida and PHCC O/A Minna each account for the highest frequency, with 70 subjects (26.9% each).
 This concentration of subjects in specific locations indicates that these facilities may serve as primary healthcare access points for women in the region.
 Such a distribution is crucial for public health planning, as it suggests where targeted HPV screening and educational interventions could be most effectively implemented.
 Previous studies have emphasized the importance of localized healthcare initiatives in improving screening uptake and awareness of HPV and cervical cancer (Onwuamah et al., 2023).
-The diverse representation across different facilities underscores the necessity for tailored public health strategies that cater to the specific needs of each community.
+The diverse representation across different facilities underscores the necessity for tailored public health strategies that cater to the specific needs of each community please rephase the sentence.

 The amplification and gel electrophoresis results for the HPV L1 region provide additional context to the findings.
 PCR was performed using general consensus primers, MY09/11 and GP5+/6+, which successfully amplified the L1 region of HPV DNA.
 The results showed that 87.7% of the subjects tested negative for HPV, while 12.3% were found to be HPV positive.
 This relatively low prevalence of HPV positivity in the studied population is consistent with other research that indicates a significant proportion of HPV infections are transient and may not lead to severe clinical outcomes (Yang et al., 2017).
 Moreover, the successful amplification of the L1 region reinforces the notion that while HPV infections are prevalent, the specific high-risk types, particularly HPV 16 and 18, may not be as common in this population.
 This observation is crucial, as it suggests that the overall burden of high-risk HPV types may be lower than previously reported in other studies, which could have implications for cervical cancer screening and prevention strategies in Niger State.